The best places to visit in Victoria

 Melbourne has probably the most dynamic city centre of all the capitals, and it’s here you’ll find galleries, museums, theatres and more – much of it near to Federation Square.
 For something different, catch the tram to St Kilda and have a seaside experience (although Melbourne’s beaches are not its selling point).

-And then, of course, there are all the events that take place in Melbourne.
+And then, as well as the normal things to do in Melbourne, there are all the events that take place here.
 If you can time a visit to coincide with one of the arts festivals or one of the sporting events (like the Australian Open), then you’ll find the city even busier than usual with pop up events throughout the streets.

 Mornington Peninsula